 Here Is How One Email From Your Boss Could End With a $28,239 Loss

+The accounting scams are multiplying by the day.
 A new scam targeting people working in the accounting industry is making its rounds these days.
 If you know any financial controllers, managers, auditors, or simple accountants, please share this information with them.
 The scary and easy-to-fall-for scam was exposed to us by Suzana S., Financial Controller at EnReach Hot Tap Services, a Canadian field engineering services.

 You could become a victim of this scam regardless of your city, province, state, or country.
 The trick is the same, but it’s adjusted according to the company.
 Here is how the scam works.